lix-project/lix/doc/manual/src/contributing/hacking.md

 Releases have a precomputed `rl-MAJOR.MINOR.md`, and no `rl-next.md`.
 Set `buildUnreleasedNotes = true;` in `flake.nix` to build the release notes on the fly.

-## Adding experimental or deprecated features, or global settings
+## Adding experimental or deprecated features, global settings, or builtins

-Experimental and deprecated features, and global settings are generally referenced both in the code and in the documentation.
+Experimental and deprecated features, global settings, and builtins are generally referenced both in the code and in the documentation.
 To prevent duplication or divergence, they are defined in data files, and a script generates the necessary glue.
 The data file format is similar to the release notes: it consists of a YAML metadata header, followed by the documentation in Markdown format.